 NICMA run a free information and vacancy service for information on NICMA registered childminders.

-Childminders are usually paid on an hourly basis, at a rate negotiated with the parents.
+Childminders are usually paid on an hourly basis, at a rate agreed with the parents.
 NICMA can advise on recommended rates.
-Discuss hours, holiday pay and other terms and conditions with the childminder.
+You should discuss hours, holiday pay and other terms and conditions with the childminder.

-There are a range of financial benefits and support available to parents assist with the cost of childcare.
+There are different financial benefits and support available to help parents pay for childcare.

 If you're a working parent with children under 12 (or under 17 for children with disabilities), you can open an online account to pay for registered childcare.
 For every £8.00 you put in the account, the government adds £2.00.
 You can get up to £2,000 for one child.
 If your child has a disability, you can get up to £4,000 for one child.